 In Key Colony Beach, this local rule applies during the four days preceding sport season and continues until 10 days have elapsed after the opening of regular season.

-In unincorporated areas of Monroe County, Layton, Islamorada and Key West this local rule applies during the three days preceding sport season, the entirety of sport season and the first five days of regular season.
+In unincorporated areas of Monroe County and in Key West this local rule applies during the three days preceding sport season, the entirety of sport season and the first five days of regular season.

 Before You Arrive and Dive

 Take the initiative to be a safe diver.
 The challenge, marine-related officials say, is that in divers’ enthusiasm to catch the tasty Florida spiny lobster, many either forget or neglect to exercise proper and simple scuba diving safety measures.
 Failure to do so can result in diving accidents, and sometimes those mishaps can be catastrophic.

 Scuba diving experts advise that divers should be in good physical health and make sure their boating and dive gear have been verified to be in good working order before submerging.